Linking discrete and continuous models of cell birth and migration: Results

-As we discussed in \S\ref{sec:resultsMove} and \ref{sec:resultsBirth}, the continuous solution support extends more slowly than that of our discrete model in a proliferation-only setting, but overestimates it in the case with migration alone.
-We thus expect that combining these mechanisms in our full model may balance these two errors, resulting in a more accurate continuous description.
-Figure~\ref{fig:boxMelFull}(i), which depicts the time evolution of the estimated radius of support for the PDE and EA ABM results, supports this conclusion.
-When $N_\text{bir}$ is small, the solution support of the PDE surpasses that of the ABM solution, reflecting an increase in the time scale of proliferation.
-Conversely, the PDE solution extends beyond the ABM result for large values of $N_\text{bir}$.
-At intermediate values (i.e., $N_\text{bir} = 50$ positions/day), the EA ABM and PDE dynamics agree for longer time periods.
-Figures~\ref{fig:boxMelFull} and \ref{fig:recMelFull} demonstrate that combining movement with proliferation also dissipates the oscillatory bands that we observed for movement alone in Fig.~\ref{fig:boxMel}.
+Fig.~\ref{fig:boxMelFull}(j), which depicts the time evolution of the estimated radius of support for the PDE and EA ABM results, shows that a reasonably accurate continuous description of the combined model can be obtained by using the scaling parameters obtained from a modular approach.
+The supports of the ABM and PDE solutions both increase at roughly the same rate, although the degree to which the solutions agree can be affected by $N_\text{bir}$: when this parameter is small, the PDE solution travels at a faster rate than the ABM solution, whereas the opposite occurs when this value is large (greater than $N_\text{bir} = 50$ positions/day).
+At intermediate values of $N_\text{bir}$ (i.e., $N_\text{bir}=50$ positions/day), however, the ABM and PDE solution curves are almost identical.
+Fig. \ref{fig:boxMelFull}(i), which presents the number of cells over time, yields similar observations: the ABM and PDE solutions exhibit similar dynamics over the time period investigated here and there are certain values of $N_\text{bir}$ for which the solution curves are nearly identical.
+Fig. \ref{fig:recMelFull} further demonstrates that these observations do not depend on the specific choice of initial condition.
+Figs.~\ref{fig:boxMelFull} and \ref{fig:recMelFull} demonstrate that combining movement with proliferation also dissipates the oscillatory bands that we observed for movement alone in Fig.~\ref{fig:boxMel}.
+This is likely because the stochastic addition of cells in the birth model disrupts the regular cell spacing created by the movement model.
 Furthermore, the EA ABM and PDE solutions exhibit similar characteristic profiles without regions of high cell density around the edge of the initial condition support, in contrast to the birth-only model (Fig. \ref{fig:boxMelBirth}).